-- Its ethics is eudaimonistic (meaning that happiness is the highest goal in life); however, he postulates that for ordinary humans, happiness can be reached just in the afterlife.
+- His ethics is eudaimonistic (meaning that happiness is the highest goal in life); however, he postulates that ordinary humans can be reach happiness just in the afterlife.

 - Human deeds virtues are analyzed from a teleological and intentional perspective.

 The OntoUML diagram below presents the main components of Augustine’s ethics:

 |Body||The body of human person.||exclusive part of Person|